LibrePlan/libreplan/doc/src/technical/howto-start-development-with-intellij-idea.rst

 * Resolve Workspace artifacts

 * In "Before launch" section choose "+" and add Build Artifact (war file)

-    By the next compilation you may remove this Build Artifact from configuration

 * Click *Run* and application will be available at http://localhost:8080/libreplan-webapp/